barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

 ### Create an Automation Account and Runbook
 I assume you are already familiar with Azure, so I will not go into every single step in doing basic things.

-1- Create a new **Resource Group** and inside your Resource Group click **Add** and search for the word Automation.
+ - Create a new *Resource Group* and inside your Resource Group click *Add* and search for the word Automation.
-2- Click on **Automation** and fill in the form to create a new Automation Account.
-Make sure you check the box **Create Azure Run As account**.
-The automation account does not have to be in the same Resource Group as your virtual machines.
+ - Click on *Automation* and fill in the form to create a new Automation Account.
+Make sure you check the box *Create Azure Run As account*.
+The Automation Account does not have to be in the same Resource Group as your virtual machines.
-3-
+ - One you are done with creating the Automation Account, open it and go into the *Runbooks* section and click *Add a runbook* and then in the new blade click *Import and existing runbook*.
+ -